doctorfree/RoonCommandLine/markdown/now_playing.1.md

 : Display only zones in the paused state

 **-z ZONE**
 : If a *ZONE* is specified then retrieve now playing information for that zone only.
-If no *ZONE* is provided on the command line then retrieve now playing information for all zones.
+If no *ZONE* is provided on the command line then retrieve now playing information for all zones.  '-z default' indicates the default zone, '-z last' the last zone used

 # EXAMPLES
 **now_playing**